 I know the whole Dia&Co process can be a little overwhelming.
 There are a lot of steps, right?
 There's taking the quiz, and what if you want to change your answers, and what do you do if you don't want anything in the box, or what if you want everything in the box, and how many boxes are you committed to, and… I've heard women say all of these things.

-That's why I put together this little FAQ of my own, to answer some of the questions that aren't obvious on the Dia&Co website.
+That's why I put together this Dia&Co review, to answer some of the questions that aren't obvious on the Dia&Co website.
+Plus, you can watch the Dia&Co unboxing I did for Facebook Live.

 Disclosure: This blog post includes affiliate links.
 If you make a purchase through these links, I make a small commission, at no extra cost to you.